Expert covariational reasoning resources in physics graphing tasks: Background

-Modeling involves making connections between the real world and mathematics, as shown in Blum and Lei\ss's modeling cycle (reproduced in Fig.~\ref{fig:modelingcycle}) \cite{Blum20075.1Problems}.
-Research in mathematics and physics education demonstrates that attending to the physical meaning of a quantity is an essential part of modeling across many contexts \cite{Thompson2011a, WhiteBrahmia2017SignedMeaning, WhiteBrahmia2019QuantificationPhysics, Czocher2021AttendingSpace, 2022QuantitativeEducation}.
-Reasoning about the meaning of quantities in a particular model is traditionally described as an initial and/or final step in the modeling cycle.
-However, a recent study of engineering students demonstrated that making sense of the meaning of the quantities involved in a particular model was a continuous activity throughout the modeling process \cite{Czocher2016IntroducingThinking}.
-These findings are in line with recent work that suggests reasoning mathematically in physics can be viewed as a blend of conceptual mathematical ideas and reasoning about the physical meaning of the quantities involved \cite{Bing2007, Hu2013, Redish2015LanguageEpistemology, Taylor2018SoKinematics, Huynh2018BlendingNegative-ness, Eichenlaub2019, WhiteBrahmia2019QuantificationPhysics, VanDenEynde2020}.
+Reasoning about quantity takes many forms; prior research has described the importance of multiple representations in developing quantitative models, including using equations, graphs, and diagrams to guide reasoning \cite{Hestenes1992ModelingWorld, Etkina2006TheInstruction, Brewe2008ModelingPhysics, Treagust2017MultipleEducation, Rolfes2022Mono-Thinking}.
+Essential to all forms of modeling, however, is making sense of the meaning of the quantities involved, regardless of how they are represented.
+Recent work suggests that reasoning mathematically in physics can be viewed as a blend of conceptual mathematical ideas and reasoning about the physical meaning of the quantities \cite{Bing2007, Hu2013, Redish2015LanguageEpistemology, Taylor2018SoKinematics, Huynh2018BlendingNegative-ness, Eichenlaub2019, WhiteBrahmia2019QuantificationPhysics, VanDenEynde2020}.
+Schermerhorn and Thompson define \emph{symbolic blending}, which describes how the meaning of physical quantities is interwoven with the meaning of the mathematical symbols used to represent them \cite{Schermerhorn2023MakingBlending}.
 We take the blended nature of physics and math as a foundation of our research perspective.
 Therefore, we suggest that \emph{physics} covariational reasoning is necessarily grounded in the meaning of the relevant physical quantities.